nivenly/website/content/en/docs/papers/fsep/_index.md

 To prioritize this [collaboration](https://codeberg.org/oliphant/blocklists) and make it easier to defederate with sites with a  history of poor behavior, The Bad Space was created, a searchable database populated with sites that multiple instances have blocked.
 While still in alpha, this site provides new opportunities to enhance safety and abuse mitigation and improve onboarding and blocklist maintenance by providing an easy way to keep blocklists up to date from a central location through dynamically created export lists and public API that can be used to search the database programmatically.

-These features can be integrated into existing platforms to enhance the overall experience on Activity Pub-enabled applications by automatically limiting the opportunity for bad-faith actors to interact.
+These features can be integrated into existing platforms to enhance the overall experience on ActivityPub-enabled applications by automatically limiting the opportunity for bad-faith actors to interact.

 ## Functional Requirements